yuvalbennaim/simpleton-state-manager/README.md

 ### webcomponents_node
 Example of a vanilla JS / WebComponents implementation running on Node.JS.
-Valid logins are "ben" or "jerry" any other will throw an error.

 ### React
 A React example is under construction...